nigelhorne/App-Test-Generator/README.md

 This will generate fuzz cases for 'ok', 'error', 'pending', and one invalid string that should die.

-## Scheduled fuzz Testing with GitHub Actions
+## Adding Scheduled fuzz Testing with GitHub Actions to Your Code

 To automatically create and run tests on a regular basis on GitHub Actions, you need to create a configuration file for each method and subroutine that you're testing,